 Fire alarms are in place to notify building occupants of possible fire dangers in the building.
 If you hear the fire alarm, evacuate immediately in accordance with procedures posted in the building.

 A test of the emergency response and evacuation procedure is conducted annually.
-The 2018 test occurred on July 10th with seven students and six employees participating in the evacuation exercise.
+The 2019 test occurred on July 23rd.

 Article Number: 56107